- About the Author

 There is an easier way to ensure that your family can access your money if you die, though.
-Simply you need to give them access to your password and account information.
-But not only that – keep in mind that they also need to have an access to your bank account.
+You simply need to give them access to your password and account information.
+But not only that, keep in mind that they also need access to your bank account.

 How Often Does It Happen That Someone Dies With Money in Their Casino Account?